 Remove unwanted pollutant

-Unnecessary impurities like leftover food, dead plant, and fish waste a high ammonia level in the fish tank.
+Unnecessary impurities like leftover food, dead plant, and fish waste have a high ammonia level in the fish tank.

 So you ought to remove such pollutants from the water using a fishnet.

 If you found a lot of uneaten food in your aquarium, you are overfeeding.
 Provide your fish the amount they can finish within 2-5 minutes.

 The substrate is the bottom bed of the tank, so there will undoubtedly be a lot of pollutants trapped in the substrate in your aquarium.